AOSVN Grading Policies

 Blended and Online Courses

-Blended and online distance education courses are delivered through the university’s learning management system, Edverum, which provides students access to course instructions, syllabi, discussion forums, slides, and videos as well as exams and assignments for each course.
-Students participating in the university’s blended or online distance education courses are expected to be in attendance, and complete all course activities, in accordance with the syllabus.
+Blended and online distance education courses are delivered through the university’s learning management system, Edverum.
+Students participating in these courses are expected to be in attendance, and complete all course activities, in accordance with the syllabus.
+Blended learning courses may erquire a set number of academically related activites (ARAs) for each online instructional week.
+Please note, all exams are taken on campus for all courses.

 Satisfactory Academic Progress Requirements